Sodium oxybate: History

-In January 2007 Valeant announced that Jazz had licensed rights to market Xyrem in Canada to Valeant.
+In January 2007, Valeant announced that Jazz Pharmaceuticals had licensed the rights to market Xyrem in Canada to Valeant.
+Jazz Pharmaceuticals and Valeant terminated the agreement in 2017.

-In July 2007 Jazz and their subsidiary Orphan Medical pleaded guilty to a criminal charge of felony misbranding in their marketing of sodium oxybate; they also settled a civil suit at the same time.
-The matter had been raised by a former sales representative who filed a qui tam case against the company under the False Claims Act.
-Sales representatives were said to have made sales calls to doctors who did not treat people with narcolepsy and also told them about potential off label uses for the drug including fatigue, insomnia, chronic pain, weight loss, depression, bipolar disorders, and movement disorders like Parkinson's Disease.
-The ex-employee also accused sales representatives of downplaying (not denying) the risks described in the label's black box warning.
-An unassuming sales manager who had been suspected of being involved in the said illegal marketing scheme pleaded guilty, but was later acquitted under appeal.
-A well-known psychiatrist who believed in and promoted the benefits of Xyrem was arrested.
-After a five-year federal court battle fought by a public defender, the charges against the doctor were reduced to a single misdemeanor and a twenty-five dollar fine.
-Jazz paid $20M in total and agreed to a corporate integrity agreement and to implement internal reforms.

-The FDA sent Jazz an FDA warning letter about safety violations in September 2007.
+In July 2007, Jazz Pharmaceuticals and their subsidiary, Orphan Medical, pleaded guilty to a criminal charge of felony misbranding in their marketing of sodium oxybate; they also settled a civil suit at the same time.
+Jazz Pharmaceuticals paid $20 million in total and agreed to a corporate integrity agreement and to implement internal reforms.
+The FDA sent Jazz Pharmaceuticals an FDA warning letter about safety violations in September 2007.

-In 2010 the FDA rejected Jazz' New Drug Application for use of sodium oxybate in fibromyalgia.
+In 2010, the FDA rejected Jazz Pharmaceuticals' New Drug Application for use of sodium oxybate in fibromyalgia.

-In October 2011, the FDA sent Jazz another FDA warning letter for failing to collect, evaluate, and promptly report adverse effects to the FDA after it started marketing the drug.
+In October 2011, the FDA sent Jazz Pharmaceuticals another FDA warning letter for failing to collect, evaluate, and promptly report adverse effects to the FDA after it started marketing the drug.
 It sent another letter in 2013 saying that the problems described in the 2011 letter appeared to be resolved.

-In January 2017 the FDA approved the first generic sodium oxybate product for narcolepsy symptoms, which is also subject to the same REMS program conditions as the original.
-By April 2017 seven companies had filed Abbreviated New Drug Applications (ANDAs) with the FDA to market generic versions of Xyrem and Jazz had filed patent infringement cases against them.
-Hikma Pharmaceuticals had been the first company to file an ANDA and Jazz settled with them in April 2017; under the agreement Hikma could begin selling an authorized generic in 2023 under Jazz' REMS, and would have five years of exclusivity, however, those conditions could change if Jazz' patents were invalidated.
+In January 2017, the FDA approved the first generic sodium oxybate product for narcolepsy symptoms, which is also subject to the same REMS program conditions as the original.
+By April 2017, seven companies had filed Abbreviated New Drug Applications (ANDAs) with the FDA to market generic versions of Xyrem, which resulted in Jazz Pharmaceuticals filing patent infringement cases against them.
+Hikma Pharmaceuticals had been the first company to file an ANDA and Jazz Pharmaceuticals settled with them in April 2017; under the agreement Hikma could begin selling an authorized generic in 2023 under Jazz Pharmaceuticals' REMS, and would have five years of exclusivity, however, those conditions could change if Jazz Pharmaceuticals' patents were invalidated.
+In 2023, Jazz Pharmaceuticals licensed the right to produce an authorized generic of Xyrem to Hikma Pharmaceuticals, marketed as "Sodium Oxybate Oral Solution".

-In 2017, Jazz and Valeant terminated the agreement under which Valeant marketed Xyrem in Canada.

-In 2023, Jazz licensed the right to produce an authorized generic of Xyrem to Hikma Pharmaceuticals, marketed as Sodium Oxybate Oral Solution."
+In May 2023, the FDA approved Lumryz, an extended-release oral suspension of sodium oxybate allowing for once-nightly dosing.